 If there’s one thing I love, its psychopaths.
 I have a whole list of actors that I didn’t find attractive until they played serial killers or sociopaths.
 Dan Dillard opens up his book How to Eat a Human Being not only with my favorite character type, but also one of my favorite genres.

 The title piece is a rhyming, rhythmic poem about the joys and ways to partake in cannibalism.
 The sing-song tone and carefree attitude had me smiling and very excited to join the narrator’s cooking class.
 It was a perfect opening to his anthology about how far we can be driven to go to sate our desires.

 As a person who tends to judge books by covers, this one was great.
-At one point, I found myself thinking that the story was moving along very quickly, then it was over … Read More »
+At one point, I found myself thinking that the story … Read More »

 I am a horror story fanatic.
 Give me a book filled with scares, a thunderstorm outside, and I’m in paradise.
 There’s something about a plot that can pull you in and make you face your deeper fears.
 A great story is an exaggeration of life and great horror is the exaggeration of death.
 Authors have known this since the first time cavemen and women painted on walls.